-You can add 5 types of form elements to a spreadsheet: ComboBox, List, CheckBox, Button, and DataPicker.
-These elements are available in the Tools menu of Jedox Web.
+You can add six types of form elements to a spreadsheet: ComboBox, List, CheckBox, Button, DataPicker and Label.
+These elements are available in the Insert menu in Jedox Web.

-- In General tab you can define the name, the source or value and the target of the form element.
+- In the General tab, you can define the name, the data source or value and the target of the form element.

-- In Size & Position tab you can enter pixel data for the size and the position and “TRUE” or “FALSE” for visibility.
+- In the Size & Position tab, you can enter pixel data for the size and the position and “TRUE” or “FALSE” for visibility.

 Notes on Form Elements:

-- Form elements will not be moved dynamically in the spreadsheet if a row/column is hidden or if the width/height of rows/columns changes.
+- Form elements are not moved dynamically in the spreadsheet if a row/column is hidden or if the width/height of rows/columns changes.
 However, if the form contains a DynaRange, the form element may be moved when the DynaRange is expanded/collapsed.

 The target can be a cell/range, a named range or a variable.

-In the case above the named range “Combobox1” has the value “Switzerland”.
+In the case above the named range Combobox1 has the value “Switzerland”.
 You can also search for a certain value by typing in the ComboBox.

-In Layout Options tab you can also set checkmarks for Collapsible and for Collapsed.
+In Layout Options tab you can also select whether the list should be Collapsible or Collapsed.

-When the Value setting is “Checked”, the CheckBox is given the value “True”; when “Unchecked”, the value is “False”.
-You can select to have the response value displayed in a target cell of your choice or have it called up with the variable names, such as a variable in an IF function: =IF(CheckBox1,A1,A2).
+When the Value setting is Checked, the CheckBox is given the value “True”; when it is Unchecked, the value is “False”.
+You can choose to have the response value displayed in a target cell of your choice or have it called up with the variable names, such as a variable in an IF function: =IF(CheckBox1,A1,A2).

 Notes on CheckBox:

-In the Layout tab, you can specify wheter the background of the CheckBox should be transparent or not.
-This you can define separately for the designer mode and the user mode.
+In the Layout tab, you can choose whether the background of the CheckBox should be transparent or not.
+You can define this separately for the designer mode and the user mode.
 By right-clicking on the CheckBox, you get the following context menu:

 The Button form element has an additional Icon tab, where you can select an icon/picture for the button.